 As with a regular bike, it is best to buy an e-bike from a local reputable bike dealer, not online.

-E-bikes must follow all the same laws as bicyclists but there may be a few additional restrictions.
+E-bikes must follow all the same laws as bicyclists plus a few e-bike specific restrictions.

 Torque sensors on an e-bike generally provide the best and most natural ride experience because they naturally magnify your power.
 The harder you pedal the more assist they provide.
-Cadence sensors tend to feel a bit less comfortable as the assist level get stronger or weaker less predictably.
+Cadence sensors tend to feel less comfortable as the assist level gets stronger or weaker less predictably.

 Must have operational pedals.